 Appendix 4: Equipment Log completed by employee to support Agile working.

 Your name Role

 Team Email address

 Work mobile Line manager name

 Work base

-Details of equipr ment you would like to be orrow for home use fro om the Trust:
+Details of equipr nent you would like to be orrow for home use fro om the Trust:

-Monitor including ງ cable □
+Monitor including cable 🗆

-Wireless keyboa ird (no smartcard) & mou use □
+Wireless keyboard (no smartcard) & mouse 🗆

-Keyboard (with s smartcard) & mouse incl uding connector □ Headset
+Keyboard (with smartcard) & mouse including connector □ Headset

 Smartcard reade er 🗆

-Ergonomic work station chair □
+Ergonomic work station chair \Box

-Desk □
+Desk

 Backrest □

-Footstool □
+Footstool

-Document holder □
+Document holde r 🗆

 Line manager a pproval

-I have agreed agile/ homeworking arrangements and equipment requirements with my line manager □
+I have agreed agile/ homeworking arrangements and equipment requirements with my line manager

-DSE Assessme nt
+DSE Assessment

-I will undertake a Display Screen Equipment assessment (DSE) of my home workstation and use of the equipment in my home (as per appendix 3) and will share details of the outcome with my line manager. $\Box$
+ment in my home (as pe • E) of my home workstation and share details of the outcome with

-I have read and and Electrical sa · in particular the advic e on Display Screen Equipment
+I have read and will follow Trust policies in particular the advice on Display Screen Equipment and Electrical safety. \Box

-I understand that I must take reasonable care of the equipment borrowed from the Trust to prevent it from loss or damage; that I must raise any health and safety concerns with my line manager straightaway; that I must comply with the relevant Trust policies; and that I am responsible for the prompt return of the equipment if my primary work site changes to on-site of it requested to do so. or Electronic signature: OR I am sending this form from my NHS email address in lieu of my signature $\ \square$ Date: Equipment log form returned to your line manager Completed forms to be saved on the employee's personal file
+I understand that I must take reasonable care of the equipment borrowed from the Trust to prevent it from loss or damage; that I must raise any health and safety concerns with my line manager straightaway; that I must comply with the relevant Trust policies; and that I am responsible for the prompt return of the equipment if my primary work site changes to on-site or if requested to do so.

+Electronic signature: OR

+I am sending this form from my NHS email address in lieu of my signature \Box

+Date:

+Equipment log form returned to your line manager Completed forms to be saved on the employee's personal file